- Three days for three festivals:

 In these impressive displays of skill, performers balance kanto (tall bamboo masts) with lots and lots of paper lanterns attached.
 The kanto masts come in different sizes and sizes with the largest measuring 12 meters and weighing up to 50 kilograms.
 They can carry as many as 46 paper lanterns, and are illuminated by real candles.
 The performers are accompanied by the sound of drums and flutes, and the chanting of onlookers saying “dokkoisho, dokkoisho!” which means “heave, ho!”

-Meal Breakfast Lunch Dinner Accommodation Comfort Hotel Akita or similar
+Meal Breakfast Lunch Dinner Hotel Comfort Hotel Akita or similar

 DAY 2｜AOMORI NEBUTA FESTIVAL